Eli Hurvitz (Meridor): Early life and education

-Career in Philanthropy
+Career

-Between 2000 and 2011, Hurvitz served as the deputy director of Yad Hanadiv, a philanthropic arm of the Rothschild Family, which created in Israel the new National Library, the Supreme Court Building and the Knesset, and established the Open University of Israel, the Institute for Advanced Studies, and the Centre for Educational Technology.
-In the early 2000s, Hurvitzled Yad-Hanadiv's efforts to establish a new National Library for Israel, and represented the foundation in the Committee for Changing the Status of the National Library of Israel, headed by Supreme Court Judge, Yitzhak Zamir.
+Between 2000 and 2011, Hurvitz served as the deputy director of Yad Hanadiv, a philanthropic arm of the Rothschild Family Foundation.
+In the early 2000s, Hurvitz led Yad-Hanadiv's efforts to establish a new National Library for Israel, and represented the foundation in the Committee for Changing the Status of the National Library of Israel, headed by Supreme Court Judge Yitzhak Zamir.

 In 2011, Hurvitz joined as executive director to set up the Eddie and Jules Trump Family Foundation, a philanthropic foundation that aims to serve as a catalyst for improving educational achievement in Israel by cultivating high-quality teaching in schools with an emphasis on Mathematics and the Sciences.
 The foundation is responsible for Israel's success to double the number of high school students graduating the advanced mathematics and physics majors ("five units").

 In 2012, Hurvitz was selected by The Marker Magazine as #87 at "Israel's 100 Most Influential People".
 In 2015, Hurvitz was selected by Yediot Ahronot Newspaper to the list of 'Israel's 50 Heroes of Civil Society'.
 In 2016, he was nominated by The Marker Magazine as #57 at "Israel's 100 Most Influential People".

-In 2014, Hurvitz was appointed by the Israeli government as member of the National Board of Education, in 2019, he joined the Global Advisory Board of the Center for Effective Philanthropy, in 2022, he was nominated as a member of a Public Committee to expand the high-tech sector in Israel, and in 2024, he was elected as chairman of the Israel Forum of Philanthropic Foundations.
+In 2014, Hurvitz was appointed by the Israeli government as member of the National Board of Education.
+In 2019, he joined the Global Advisory Board of the Center for Effective Philanthropy.

+In 2022, he was nominated as a member of a Public Committee to expand the high-tech sector in Israel, and, in 2024, he was elected as chairman of the Israel Forum of Philanthropic Foundations.
 In 2025, Hurvits was appointed as member of the Israel National Council on Science Education and Artificial Intelligence.